Google launches Android 11 Developer Preview 1

 - Bandwidth estimator API: Google updated this API for 5G to make it easier to check the downstream/upstream bandwidth, without needing to poll the network or compute your own estimate.
 If the modem doesn’t provide support, the API makes a default estimation based on the current connection.

-- Dynamic meteredness API: This API lets you check whether the connection is unmetered, and if so, offer higher resolution or quality that may use more data.
+- Dynamic meteredness API: This API lets you check whether the connection is unmetered and, if so, offer higher resolution or quality that may use more data.
 The API now includes cellular networks so that you can identify users whose carriers are offering truly unmetered data while connected to the carrier’s 5G network.

 - Pinhole and waterfall screens: Apps can manage pinhole screens and waterfall screens using the existing display cutout APIs.
 If you want, a new API lets your app use the entire waterfall screen including the edges, with insets to help you manage interaction near the edges.